AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 ## Why I'm Building This Regardless

-I need this.

-I'm at that frustrating stage where I can survive most rolls but I don't know how to attack effectively.
-I know I'm being too passive but I can't articulate what's wrong.
-I need to see my patterns quantified.
+I could use this and I want to see if insight can be gathered from something as chaotic as two people rolling on mats.

 BJJ is messy.
 The data is vague.
 But I think there's signal in the noise.

-So even if this never becomes a business, even if I only ever have 10 users (me and my training partners), I'm still building it.
-Because I want to see if I can extract insight from something as chaotic as two people rolling on mats.

 ## What It's Not